szarastrefa/minedroid/trunk/MineDroid/readme.txt

 Thanks to:
 	Credits for the block texture go to rhodox.
 Go to http://painterlypack.net/ and fling some ducats at him.
-	Ricard Ziegler for the help debugging on OpenGLES1.0 devices
+	Ricard Ziegler for the help debugging on OpenGLES1.0 devices and for the impetus behind sensor-based steering (necessity truly is the mother of invention - he has a single-touch device)

 Installation: